 Patients and clients are treated with dignity and respect and should be fully involved in decisions affecting their treatment, care and support.

-The administration of medicines to residents was completed in a caring manner, residents were given time to take their medicines and medicines were administered as discreetly as possible.
+The administration of medicines to residents was completed in a caring manner.
+Residents were facilitated to take their medicines later in the morning if they wished to stay in bed longer.